dotX-Automation/flight_stack/README.md

 - [x] `jetson5`
 - [x] `jetson5-ai`

-`armv8` and `jetson` targets should be supported as well, but they have not been tested yet.
+`armv8` targets should be supported as well, but they have not been tested yet.

 ---